The psychological aftermath of hurricanes

 For example, the prevalence of post-traumatic stress disorder (PTSD) in Alabama, Louisiana and Mississippi rose from 15% a few months after Katrina to 21% a year later, Martinez noted, based on the study.
 PTSD is a mental health disorder that develops in some people who have experienced a shocking or dangerous event.

-"And the percentage of people experiencing suicidal thoughts more than doubled from 2.8 percent to 6.4 percent," wrote Martinez.
+"And the percentage of people experiencing suicidal thoughts more than doubled from 2.8 percent to 6.4 percent," Martinez wrote.

 Meanwhile, other studies have indicated that traumatic events during childhood can have a lasting life impact by increasing a child's future risk of smoking, using alcohol and substances, obesity, depression, heart disease, cancer and even early death.

-"This will be especially relevant to children and youth who endured Hurricanes Harvey and Irma," said Martinez.
+"This will be especially relevant to children and youth who endured Hurricanes Harvey and Irma," Martinez said.

 Rebecca M. Schwartz, an associate investigator at the Feinstein Institute for Medical Research in Manhasset, New York, looked at the mental health impact of Hurricane Sandy among adults living in some areas of Queens, Staten Island and Long Island.
 The study included a simple 30-item survey with participants checking off whether they'd experienced damage to their homes, damage to their cars and displacement.
 They also answered whether they felt their lives had been endangered or if a family member went missing.

-"Basically, increased exposure to the hurricane -- the more events or the more things that happened to you during Hurricane Sandy --- the more likely you were to experience higher levels of depression symptoms, anxiety symptoms, perceived stress, and PTSD symptoms," said Schwartz.
+"Basically, increased exposure to the hurricane -- the more events or the more things that happened to you during Hurricane Sandy -- the more likely you were to experience higher levels of depression symptoms, anxiety symptoms, perceived stress, and PTSD symptoms," Schwartz said.

 Displacement, in particular, was linked to developing symptoms of PTSD, she said.
 People who stayed at a temporary shelter, for example, were more at risk for PTSD than those who boarded with friends or family.